machinewrapped/gpt-subtrans/readme.md

     git clone https://github.com/machinewrapped/gpt-subtrans.git
 ```

-**The easiest setup method for most users is to run `install.bat` or `install.sh`/`install-mac.sh` at this point and enter your API key when prompted.
-You can then skip the remaining steps.**
+**The easiest setup method for most users is to run `install-openai.bat` or `install-gemini.bat` at this point and enter your API key when prompted.
+You can then skip the remaining steps.
+MacOS users should run `install-mac.sh`, which will configure OpenAI as the provider. **

 2. Create a new file named .env in the root directory of the project.
-Add your OpenAI API key to the .env file like this:
+Add your API key to the .env file like this:
 ```
-    OPENAI_API_KEY=<your_api_key_here>
+    OPENAI_API_KEY=<your_openai_api_key>
+    GEMINI_API_KEY=<your_gemini_api_key>
 ```

 3. Create a virtual environment for the project by running the following command in the root folder to create a local environment for the Python interpreter.: